Paul Nicholls OBE

 His career as a jockey yielded over 100 winners before he arrived at Manor Farm Stables in October 1991 with eight horses, a bucketful of dreams and an unshakeable belief that he would be successful.

-Fast forward a quarter of a century and Nicholls has now been champion trainer for 11 of the past 13 seasons.
-He has trained over 3,000 winners, 111 of them at Grade 1 level, and has won many of the races that matter most in the racing calendar including four Gold Cups, a Grand National, and the astonishing tally of nine King George VI.
-He has maintained a strike rate of 20 per cent or more for each of the past 21 years and passed the £2 million mark in prize money for the 14th consecutive season.
+Fast forward a quarter of a century and Nicholls has now been champion trainer for 11 of the past 14 seasons.
+He has trained over 3,000 winners and has won many of the races that matter most in the racing calendar; Cheltenham Gold Cups, a Grand National, and the astonishing tally of 12 King George VI Chases, after Frodon's win in 2020.

 Yet statistics alone tell only half the story.
 What they cannot fully show is his God given talent, his boundless enthusiasm every day he steps into the yard and his uncanny skill at keeping the same horses in a rich vein of form year on year.
 No one does it better.
 Then there is his almost tangible will to win which encourages those who work with him to strive for success every bit as hard as he does.
 That was never more evident than in April, 2016 when the game looked all over for Nicholls after his great rival Willie Mullins established a huge lead in their enthralling duel for the trainers’ title.
 His heart must have been in his boots after he drew a rare blank at the Grand National meeting at Aintree where Mullins carried all before him.
 But that didn’t stop him trying to close the gap and on an unforgettable day at Ayr on April 16, Nicholls struck back with four winners including Vicente in the Scottish Grand National.
 Suddenly the battle for the title was far from over and when Nicholls enjoyed another four timer at Wincanton the next afternoon it was clear it would not be decided until the final day of the campaign at Sandown.
 The early success of Ptit Zig from his stable companion Silsol gave him a narrow advantage and though he was initially dismayed to see Just A Par overtaken near the line in his bid to win the bet365 Chase for the second time, his disappointment quickly turned to unbridled joy when people began rushing up to congratulate him on retaining his title.